Our Services

 In rare cases, secondary bacterial infections (like epiglottitis or bacterial tracheitis) can develop.
 These may present with high fever, severe throat pain, and rapid worsening.
 Always trust your instincts—if your child deteriorates quickly, seek emergency care.

-You can't prevent every case of viral croup, but these steps may lower risk:
+You can't prevent every case of viral croup, but these steps may lower lower risk:

 Limiting exposure to respiratory viruses helps protect your "croup toddler."

-If you're uncertain whether your toddler's cough is croup or something more serious, consider using a free Medically Approved LLM Symptom Checker Chat Bot to get personalized guidance.
-This AI-powered tool can help you assess symptoms and determine whether you need to call your pediatrician or head to the ER right away.
+If you're uncertain whether your toddler's cough is croup or something more serious, try Ubie's free AI symptom checker to quickly assess your child's symptoms and get personalized guidance on whether you should monitor at home, call your pediatrician, or head to the ER.

 Most toddlers recover fully without complications.
 However, if your child has recurrent croup episodes, your doctor may evaluate for underlying issues such as allergies or asthma.